vsanin42/minishell/README.md

 - changed error messages to use perror and return errno where possible, must test still but for now looks good

 # 6-7.12 by Vlad
+- is *exit.c* in *srcs/* the same as in *srcs/utils/*? it's not compiled
+- *export* with no arguments: i read about it on slack, some people just don't implement it as it's not specified. not really sure what it even does honestly, it's just the same output as env with '*declare -x*' before each env. maybe add this later for the sake of completeness.
-- **added:** heredoc via pipe in set_files
+- **ADDED:** heredoc via pipe in *set_files*
-- **fixed:** small sigquit issue which printed a message + newline twice
+- **FIXED:** small *sigquit* issue which printed a message (it's just Quit now without core dump) + newline twice when it had to be done once
-- **fixed:** echo - has to print a newline when called with no arguments, this includes the case when can't expand an env (echo $USERRR)
+- **ADDED:** *echo* - has to print a newline when called with no arguments, this includes the case when can't expand an env (*echo $USERRR*)
-- **fixed:** ? echo - with a workaround by returning 127 (command not found) and printing the message manually - not a perfect workaround because no other place can generate 127 errno naturally based on what i've seen and tried. $? gets set to 127 too. must keep this in mind when testing other things
+- **FIXED:** *? echo* - with a workaround by returning 127 (command not found) and printing the message manually - not a perfect workaround because no other place can generate 127 errno naturally based on what i've seen and tried. $? gets set to 127 too. must keep this in mind when testing other things
-- **fixed:** issue with double unsets and single exports - same reason as expanding issue, strncmp against env_name len
+- **FIXED:** issue with double unsets and single exports - same reason as expanding issue, strncmp against env_name len
-- **fixed:** export formatting - env name must be alnum and _ and cannot start with a number. if it's not the case - ERROR. on top of that it has to *do nothing* if there's no '=': export a does nothing and $? is 0
+- **ADDED:** *export* formatting - env name must be alnum and _ and cannot start with a number. if it's not the case - ERROR. on top of that it has to *do nothing* if there's no '=': export a does nothing and $? is 0
-- **TODO:** env/pwd/... | grep "smth" - prints the entire output, pipes from builtin to shell don't work
+- **FIXED:** *env/pwd/... | grep "smth"* - prints the entire output, pipes from builtin to shell don't work - **ISSUE**: *cmd_list* passed to exec builtin instead of *nthcmd*, executing only the cmd head and not being able to progress. replaced that and is_builtin checker to match it. classic programming experience when something doesn't work cause of less than one line of code :DDDDDDDD shoutout to o1 for finding this, i was going insane debugging it...
+- **LEAK:** *pwd | grep "/"* - leak from readline/xmalloc as if the very first input wasn't freed even though we free it in lexer. happened exactly once, could not replicate, never seen again. no idea
+- **FIXED:** *input evaluator* - bad substitution should work properly
+- **FIXED:** *echo ${?}a* returns 0a like in bash, issue in expansion
+- **TODO:** all checks in input evaluator currently work just once, need to put them in a loop to iterate through the whole input string instead
+- **TODO:** *echo $'USER'*
+- **TODO:** *check_input* exit status setting, idea to add a function specifically for printing the message + setting exit status in mini since it's being done before lexer and there's no access to errno. these are all our custom constraints, like not interpreting unclosed quotes from the subject (except for bad substitution, error code 1), so we handle these however we want

 # 2-4.12 by Vlad
 - finished and fixed echo, -n and -nnn... handled